HenryDashwood/hakyll-website/things/books.md

 The Italian - Ann Radcliffe

-King Lear - William Shakespearex
+King Lear - William Shakespeare

 The Eighth Day of Creation: Makers of the Revolution in Biology - Horace Freeland Judson